Claim: London police are warning against using the Underground, citing the threat of an imminent terrorist attack.

 Please take care on your journeys home, please pass this on to as many people as you know who use the Underground.

 Piccadilly Circus & Leicester Square were closed for 3 hours earlier today and the bomb squad carried out a minor controlled explosion around the station area - this is going on all over Central London.

 Origins: This advisory began appearing in inboxes everywhere on 15 July 2005.
 Rest assured that it did not originate with the Metropolitan Police.

-No mention appears on the Metropolitan Police's web site of a warning against further terrorist activity involving that city's subway system.
-The only warning that does appear on that site touts the Metropolitan Police's "Life Savers" anti-terrorist hotline and dates to 22 March 2004.
-It asks the public to be vigilant and report the unusual when they encounter it.
+No mention appeared on the Metropolitan Police's web site of a warning against further terrorist activity involving that city's subway system.
+The only warning that did appear on that site touted the Metropolitan Police's "Life Savers" anti-terrorist hotline and dates to 22 March 2004.
+It asked the public to be vigilant and report the unusual when they encounter it.

 In response to the rumor, on 15 July 2005 the Metropolitan Police issued an express denial: "We are not aware of any specific threat at this time."
 Following the circulation of e-mails claiming another attack was imminent, Scotland Yard stressed it was not aware of any specific threat to London.

 Similarly, after the United Kingdom raised its terrorism threat level to "severe" on 29 August 2014, new versions of the old warning spread via social media.
 On the evening of 31 August two high-ranking officers of the Metropolitan Police took to Twitter to address anxiety there and on Facebook over the alleged imminent terror threat.
 One urged Londoners to "keep calm & carry on," denying any "specific threat" to one of the world's largest mass transit systems:

 Rumour control: The "alert" doing the rounds on social about all Met officers being called in for 4am tomorrow is a hoax.